charlesb/CDF-workshop/README.md

 ## Apply for Twitter developer account

-Visit [](https://developer.twitter.com/en/apply-for-access.html) and click on Apply for a developer account.
+Visit [Twitter developer page](https://developer.twitter.com/en/apply-for-access.html) and click on Apply for a developer account.
 If you don't have a Twitter account, sign up.

 After you have added a valid email address, follow the different account creation steps